LaWebcapsule/directus9/docs/app/data-model/relationships.md

 ## One-to-One (O2O)

-Directus does not include a dedicated One-to-One (O2O) relationship type or Interface.
+Directus9 does not include a dedicated One-to-One (O2O) relationship type or Interface.
 However, in the database, O2O is almost exactly the same as an M2O.
 The only difference is that an O2O enforces _cardinality_.
 In other words, one item from the parent collection can be linked with one item on the related collection, and vice-versa.